Finger Injuries Prevention in Handball

 Dislocations

-A forceful impact can cause the joints in the finger to displace, often seen in goalkeepers saving shots.
-The little finger and the thumb are most commonly affected.
-Dislocation occurs when the bone comes out of its ‘socket’ causing damage to the ligaments and capsule around the joint.
 Dislocations of the joints in the fingers can be combined with fractures.
 Some dislocations are very difficult to reduce (put back into place) as the bones can push through tendons in the fingers.
-Also some dislocations will not reduce because of an associated fracture causing instability in the joint – a good example of this is a Bennett’s fracture (fracture and dislocation) at the base of the thumb.
+Also, some dislocations will not reduce because of an associated fracture causing instability in the joint.
+A good example of this is a Bennett’s fracture (fracture and dislocation) at the base of the thumb.

-Ligament injuries
+Ligament Injuries

 Ligaments are the tough tissues holding two bones together at a joint.
 A ligament may be torn by a forceful stretch or blow, leaving the joint unstable and prone to further injury.
 A sprain is an injury to a ligament.
-Each of the joints located in the finger have collateral ligaments that run along each side of the joints.
+Each of the joints located in the finger has collateral ligaments that run along each side of the joints.
 It is these collateral ligaments that are commonly sprained in handball and many other sports.

 The Volar Plate is a hyperextension injury which is essentially a ligamentous injury although it may involve a portion of bone avulsed off by a ligament.
-It usually involves a piece of bone avulsed off the base of the middle phalanx by the volar plate which is usually not significantly displaced and usually will heal without problem.
+It usually involves a piece of bone avulsed off the base of the middle phalanx by the volar plate, which is usually not significantly displaced and usually will heal without problem.

 The Volar Plate injuries are often referred to as a “jammed finger”.
 The Volar Plate can be defined as a very thick ligament that prevents hyperextension from occurring.
 If there is enough force during hyperextension, the disruption may cause a rupture of the Volar Plate at its insertion on the middle phalanx of a finger.
-This would result in a small piece of bone from the middle phalanx being avulsed, (pulled off), by the ligament as it is hyper extending.
+This would result in a small piece of bone from the middle phalanx being avulsed (pulled off) by the ligament as it is hyperextending.
 This injury can often involve a collateral ligament tear.
 Collateral ligaments provide stability from excessive side-to-side motion at the finger joints.

-Tendon injuries
+Tendon Injuries

 Overuse or sudden force can lead to strains or tears in the finger tendons, affecting grip and finger movement.
 Tendons are the fibrous bands that attach muscles to bones and allow the flexible, precise movements of the joints.
 Tendons lie just under the skin in the fingers and are covered by a protective sheath.
 Both the tendon and its sheath can be damaged by a laceration (cut) or a crush injury.

 Tendon injuries include “Mallet finger” and “Jersey finger” where tendons are pulled off bone.
-Mallet finger is a deformity of the finger that occurs when the tendon that attaches to the end of the finger just below the nail is 129 detached from the bone.
+Mallet finger is a deformity of the finger that occurs when the tendon that attaches to the end of the finger just below the nail is detached from the bone.
 This may happen when the end of the finger is bent forward when hit on the end, by a ball for example.
 Mallet finger always requires special splinting and occasionally surgery.
 Symptoms include pain and swelling in the end of the finger accompanied by a deformity of the finger where the end of the finger is permanently bent forward.
-This is very common finger injury in handball.
+This is a very common finger injury in handball.

 Prevention of Finger Injuries

-Also these exercises are the same as the ones used for rehabilitation of a jammed finger after symptoms have subsided.
+Also, these exercises are the same as the ones used for rehabilitation of a jammed finger after symptoms have subsided.

 Tips for Finger Injury Prevention

-Use Protective Gear – Finger tapes and guards can offer added support and protection, especially for players and goalkeepers with a history of finger injuries.
+Use Protective Gear: Finger tapes and guards can offer added support and protection, especially for players and goalkeepers with a history of finger injuries.

-A Few Exercise Suggestions for Fingers Injury Prevention
+Exercise Suggestions for Finger Injury Prevention

 Push-Ups on Fingertips